 The biot is a highly versatile material that has become one of the most important components of my fly tying repertoire.
 In the midst of all of today's technologies and mind numbing levels of information the simple biot keeps me focused on whats most important.
 Tie lots of flies, and focus on the most simple and basic materials.
 Make it a daily ritual, and practice it like a discipline.
-The biot is the epitome what's right in the world today.
-As in any material, fly tying or other, if you put your mind into a resourceful state of being, doing, and making anything is possible with...VERY LITTLE.
+The biot is the epitome what's right for me in the world today.
+As in any material, fly tying or other, if you put your mind into a resourceful state of being, doing, and making anything is possible with...VERY LITTLE!

 Over the years my fly boxes are paired down and much simpler.
 I carry less and less flies every season, and I use less materials to create what I need.